dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 The most important rule of working with language models is that **you cannot trust them**.
 Although the GPT models are generally good at answering conceptual questions, they will easily "hallucinate" false information in response to your prompts. **You can't trust any output from GPT unless you know it's true from your own knowledge or can verify it from other non-AI sources".

+## Tools

+We're mostly going to use ChatGPT for text generation.
+The new GPT-4 model is out, and we'll use it if we can, but the older GPT-3.5 model is still suitable for our purposes.

+For image generation, I like Midjourney and Playground AI, discussed in more detail below.

+Other tools you may find helpful:

+- The Bing search AI, which is free but requires joining a waiting list to get access.
+It can search the Internet and uses a language model to summarize what it finds, which makes it a powerful research tool.
+It also includes links to the sites that it pulls information from.
+I'm not requiring you to use Bing, but I recommend putting yourself on the waitlist to get access to it.

+- [Phind](https://www.phind.com/), another AI search engine.
+It's nominally targeted at "developers" but can be another useful free research tool.

 ## Deliverables

 <img src="https://preview.redd.it/tlzm7apmvbna1.png?width=1568&format=png&auto=webp&v=enabled&s=d33f7e85158543900699450e8b5a2d1f125de775" width="50%" />